rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 ## Subset data using `At`, `Near`, `Touches`, and `Where`

-Now we will demonstrate some of the ways to work with DimArrays.
+Now we will demonstrate some of the ways to work with DimArrays using [selectors](@ref "Selectors").

 First, we will show standard positional indexing, compared to DimensionalData's lookup-based indexing.